The FHA Streamline Refinance

 The FHA’s main goal is to reduce its overall loan pool risk.
-Therefore, it's number one qualification standard is that homeowners using the Streamline Refinance program must have a perfect payment history stretching back 3 months.
-30-day, 60-day, and 90-day lates are not allowed.
+Therefore, its number one qualification standard is that homeowners using the Streamline Refinance program must have a perfect payment history stretching back at least three months.

-One mortgage late payment is allowed in the last 12 months.
+One late mortgage payment is allowed in the last 12 months.
 Loans must be current at the time of closing.

 Loosely, Net Tangible Benefit is defined as reducing the “combined rate” by at least one-half of one percent.

 For instance, say a homeowner has an FHA loan opened in May 2019 with a rate of 4.00%, and an annual mortgage insurance premium equal to 0.85% of the mortgage amount.